framedsc/Sitesource/markdown/GameGuides/Bugsnax.md

 Custom Aspect Ratios | Yes¹
 Reshade | Yes (DX11)
 Ansel | No
-DirectX versions | DirectX 11
+Graphics API | DirectX 11

 *¹ - you have to set your desktop to the desired AR/resolution and play in fullscreen*